Bio

 2007 Still Life, Nicholas Rizzo Fine Art, Chatham, NJ

-2001 Selected works, New York Mercantile Exchange, OIA, NY
+2001 Organization of Independent Artists Exhibition, New York Mercantile Exchange, New York, NY

-1987 Oxford Influences, The University of Mississippi, Fine Art Gallery, Oxford, MS (Invitational)
+1987 Oxford Influences (Invitational), University of Mississippi Fine Art Gallery, Oxford, MS

-1987 Artists from the Studio in a School, Artist Space, New York, NY
+1987 Artists from Studio in a School, Artist Space, New York, NY

-1984 United States Fine Art Competition, Florida State Capitol, Tallahassee, FL
+1984 United States Fine Art Competition, State Capitol Building, Tallahassee, FL

-1983 The Competitive of Mississippi, The Mississippi Museum of Art, Jackson, MS
+1983 The Competitive of Mississippi, Mississippi Museum of Art, Jackson, MS

 1981 People, Figures and Faces, First Women’s Bank, New York, NY